Webinars and seminars

 FDA’s Nutrition Facts Label

-The FDA’s compliance deadline of January 1, 2020 is fast approaching.
+The FDA’s compliance deadline of January 1, 2020 has come and gone.
 Our two-hour webinar FDA Modernized Nutrition Facts Label for Packaged Foods in the USA, complete with hands-on exercises, has been selling out in recent months.
 Learn about metric measurements, revised % DV calculations, the declaration of folate in the presence of folic acid, the FDA’s definition of dietary fiber and of added sugars, mandatory record-keeping and other requirements of this far-reaching legislation.
 This popular webinar is offered several times throughout the year.

 FDA’s Supplement Facts Label